pazufr/oauthorize/README.md

 ------------

 Installation is set at intermediate level because there are manual tasks to be done at the end of the normal installation process, especially
-- the registration of your site as an application on Facebook and Twitter.
+- the registration of your site as an application on Facebook and Internal.
 - the creation of 2 custom profile fields via your Administration Control Panel

-I assume, that if you know how to register a Faceboook and a Twitter application to get your application credentials, you will manage to create custom profile fields and edit the 2 files at the end of the installation to enter the keys.
+I assume, that if you know how to register a Faceboook and a Internal application to get your application credentials, you will manage to create custom profile fields and edit the 2 files at the end of the installation to enter the keys.
 An integration within Administration Control Panel to avoid the edit of last 2 files, may be implemented in the future but it works as it today ;)

 Notes
 ----